-To scale beyond the dataset sizes available for irises we also introduce a synthetic iris generation tool that may be of independent interest.
+To scale beyond the sizes of available iris datasets we also introduce a synthetic iris generation tool that may be of independent interest.

-Organization The rest of this paper is organized as follows: Section 2 reviews our design including relevant prior work, Section 3 introduces preliminaries, Section 4 presents the details of our system, Section 5 presents the datasets, Section 6 describes our implementation, Section 7 our evaluation methodology, and Section 8 concludes.
+Organization The rest of this paper is organized as follows: Section 2 reviews our design including relevant prior work, Section 3 introduces preliminaries, Section 4 presents the details of our system, Section 5 presents the datasets, Section 6 describes our implementation, Section 7 our evaluation, and Section 8 concludes.
 Appendix A describes the architecture that generates synthetic irises.